 NEDCC Outreach Conservator Tahe Zalal ordinarily travels across the country to provide free Outreach Consultations, the Center's unique service designed to help staff at collections-holding institutions care for their collections.

-Growing up, my mom took my sister and me to museums and historic houses all the time, which I believe laid the foundation for my appreciation of art and artifacts.
+Growing up, my mom took us to museums and historic houses all the time, which I believe laid the foundation for my appreciation of art and artifacts.
 It seemed like a natural fit when I found myself working in the conservation field starting in 1999.
 Knowing that our work allows future generations to have access to original artifacts like I did at a young age is very rewarding.

 As NEDCC’s Outreach Conservator, I have traveled around the country visiting institutions and giving on-the-spot advice on collections, including specific items of concern or planning for the preservation of whole collections.
 My activities have included answering questions at our exhibit booth at national and regional conferences, and then scheduling appointments to visit libraries, archives, museums, or historical organizations in the region to offer free advice and guidance on preserving collections.
 I am happy to help all kinds of collections-holding institutions no matter the size.
 NEDCC’s mission is to “improve the conservation efforts of libraries, archives, historical organizations, and museums,” and my work is just one of the ways that the Center does that.

 The free Outreach Consultations that I provide are typically two hours or less, and I can answer questions on a wide range of topics, from discussing specific items in your collection to general preservation advice and planning.
 Or I can just be your brainstorming partner about future preservation and conservation projects.
 The visit doesn’t result in a formal report, but you’ll have lots of resources for follow-up.